- Personal Finance

 Making Money During a Bear Market

-A bear market is when the stock market has a prolonged selloff and stocks lose value, which is technically defined as a 20% or greater selloff in major stock market indexes.
+A bear market is when the stock market has a prolonged selloff and major stock market indexes lose 20% or more of their value.
 While it may seem counterintuitive, making money during a bear market is possible and is easier than ever, thanks to a variety of bear market trading products that have been introduced in recent years.
 Making money during a bear market is a form of short to medium term trading, not long term investing, and should be treated as a trading opportunity, not an investment.

 Making Money During A Bear Market Is Possible

 Over long periods of time, it is reasonable to assume that the stock market and the stocks that comprise the stock market will increase in value, as stock prices are driven by corporate earnings which in turn are driven by economic growth.
 Over time, the economy grows and stocks increase in value.
 However, economic growth can be very uneven and can even reverse and become an economic contraction, which is known as a recession.
 It is during times of recession and economic uncertainty that corporate earnings are reduced or called into question, and the stock market usually reacts negatively by undergoing a 10% correction or a prolonged 20% or greater bear market decline.

 While it is futile to try to pick the top of a stock market rally, some reasonable assumptions can be made regarding the state of the economy.
 Economic expansions do not last forever and neither do stock market rallies associated with economic expansions.
 When recession clouds are looming and a stock market rally appears to be reaching overextended levels, buying bear market trading vehicles provides a way to hedge against a stock market downturn, and in the process potentially make money during a bear market.

 How To Make Money During A Bear Market Using Trading Vehicles